A-Z Disposal Info

 If working may be accepted at Habitat for Humanity or Waste not Want Not.
 Call first.

-• Refrigerating – Air conditioners, freezers, refrigerators.
-Transfer Station or Quilcene Drop Box.
-Fees apply.
+- Refrigerating – Air conditioners, freezers, refrigerators.
+Transfer Station or Quilcene Drop Box. $20 Environmental fee/item and standard fees apply.

-• Other – Washers, dryers, dishwashers, water heaters, etc. Transfer Station or Quilcene Drop Box.
-Fees apply.
+- Other – Washers, dryers,microwaves, dishwashers, water heaters, etc. Transfer Station or Quilcene Drop Box.
+Standard fees apply.

 Asbestos